FAQ / Frequently Asked Questions

 If something still goes completely wrong, given all of this, use the contact form on this website, or shoot me an e-mail / DM anywhere, and we can resolve any serious and exceptional issues.

 I wish I could!
 But sadly, I’ve almost only had trouble in the past with reserving items, even if it’s for the nicest of people.
-Days become weeks, that become months or years… And getting “ghosted” also often happens after reserving.
+Days become weeks, that become months or even a full year… And getting “ghosted” also often happens after reserving.
+So, I’m sorry, but no reservations.